 With one new blog created every second, the hype surrounding blogging is understandable.
-Everyone, it seems, is
+Everyone, it seems, is blogging.

 According to the 2006 Workplace E-mail, Instant Messaging & Blog Survey from American Management Association (AMA) and The ePolicy Institute, 8% of U.S.-based organizations operate business blogs.
 Of that number, 55% operate external or "facing out" blogs to communicate with customers and other third parties.
 Another 48% have established internal blogs to enhance employees' communication with one another.
 Even CEOs are diving into the blogosphere, with 16% using blogs to build trust-based relationships, polish corporate reputations, promote social causes and accomplish other professional goals.